-Light, healthy and simple to make, this Alfredo Spaghetti Squash will be your new favorite, healthy comfort food!
+This Alfredo Spaghetti Squash is light, healthy, low carb, gluten free and simple to make.
+This Alfredo Spaghetti Squash will be your new favorite, healthy comfort food!

 I personally love the nutty, cheesy flavor that nutritional yeast adds to my recipes.
 It's a wonderful addition for vegans or those who have a dairy allergy or sensitivity and still miss the cheesy flavor.